dmbarbour/wikilon/README.md

 * if ~/.cabal/bin directory not in PATH, consider adding it
 * configure WIKILON_PATH environment variable (or use default)

-After installation and PATH is set, you should be able to run `wikilon -pPort` and browse `http://127.0.0.1:Port`.
+After installation and PATH is set, you should be able to run `wikilon` and browse `http://127.0.0.1:3000`.
+The port and other parameters may be configured; see `wikilon --help`.

 ### HTTPS (TLS/SSL) Setup